Best Roofing Materials 2026: Asphalt vs Metal vs Tile

 Architectural shingles (also called dimensional or laminated shingles) cost $100 to $180 per square but last 25 to 35 years.
 They feature a multi-layered construction that creates a thicker, more dimensional appearance mimicking the look of natural wood shakes or slate at a fraction of the cost.
 Most new construction and reroof projects today specify architectural shingles as the minimum standard.

-Premium architectural shingle lines with enhanced wind ratings (130+ mph), Class 4 impact resistance (tested to withstand a 2-inch steel ball dropped from 20 feet), and algae-resistant copper or zinc granules add $20 to $40 per square to the base material cost.
-These upgrades are especially worthwhile in hail-prone states like Texas, Colorado, and Oklahoma, where Class 4 shingles can earn significant insurance premium discounts of 10 to 35 percent annually.
+Premium architectural shingle lines with enhanced wind ratings, Class 4 impact resistance, and algae-resistant copper or zinc granules add $20 to $40 per square to the base material cost.
+These upgrades are especially worth checking in hail-prone states like Texas, Colorado, and Oklahoma, where some insurers recognize impact-rated roofing for policy-specific discounts.

 Asphalt Shingles at a Glance